The 28 Very Best Views in Greece to Add to Your Itinerary

 Are you looking for one of the best views in Greece?
 Head to Little Venice in Mykonos!
 This location is a must on any visit to Mykonos, and it’s no surprise why.
 It’s one of the most picturesque places in Greece!

 Little Venice is located within Mykonos Town, one of the most visited destinations on the island.
 As its name suggests, it resembles the popular Italian city of Venice.
-This is due to its history of merchants and sailors that brought Venetian influence during sea trade.
+This is due to its history of merchants and sailors who brought Venetian influence during sea trade.

 Today, Little Venice is adorned with colourful wooden balconies against whitewashed houses.
 This, built along the Aegean Sea, creates a remarkable view.
 It’s also an epicentre for cafes, restaurants, and famous nightlife bars.